top of page

 You’ve always dreamed of being a farmer.
 Now, finally, you’ve found the perfect piece of land and are ready to leap into farming.

-Thirty-five percent of new farms recorded in 1992 were not in existence in 1997 -- a failure rate largely attributed to smaller farms starting and going out of business, according to data collected by the Economic Research Service of the United States Department of Agriculture (USDA).
+Although, thirty-five percent of new farms recorded in 1992 were not in existence in 1997 -- a failure rate largely attributed to smaller farms starting and going out of business, according to data collected by the Economic Research Service of the United States Department of Agriculture (USDA).
 However, there is hope.
-The good news is that experience and information matters.
-Exit rates fall as farm businesses reached five to nine years old and then fell again the older they got.
+The good news is that experience and information matters as a new farm.
+Exit rates fell as farm businesses reached five to nine years old and then fell again as they got older, which means they learned from their mistakes quickly.
+We're here to help you do that!

 • Marketing Starts from Day One